initialstate/python_appender/README.md

 	> NOTE: log_object will log multiple signals and values, but will override the timestamp of all values to ensure the values are relateable and there is no cpu based skew between the values being logged to the buffer.

+- ####`Streamer.close()`
+	This method ensures that the log buffer is flushed and should be called when a program is exiting.
+It is also called during the `__del__` magic method of the `Streamer` by python, but it is a best practice to explicitly call it at the end of a program to ensure it is executed.

 ###Advanced Use
 - ####Manual `Streamer.flush()`